A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Accredited vs Non-Accredited

 Many people want an accredited homeschool program.
-Traditional education says this is a way to make sure you cover all the subjects a child will need for life.
+Traditional education says this is a way to ensure you cover all the subjects a child will need for life.

-While the majority of homeschools don’t need accreditation (accreditation is a fancy word for studying in an online school – so it’s not really a homeschool), some parents like it.
+While most homeschools don’t need accreditation (accreditation is a fancy word for studying in an online school – so it’s not really a homeschool), some parents like it.

 These programs come in accredited and unaccredited versions: